ShiguiHuang/Sliding-surface-identification/README.md

 The program is written by python and its OpenCV,alpha shape library, which can identify the sliding surface recognition based on the total displacement contour map.

+After downloading this project, you can directly run *Sliding_identification_program.ipynb* file after configuring the python environment as required.

 **The requirements for running the code are as follows**
 |Package|Version|
 |-|-|